-But you will have to spend time doing the preparation and execution to get a good quality template that you are happy to use.
+You will have to spend time doing the preparation and execution to get a good quality template that you are happy to use.

 There are 2 methods to choose from:

-But, instead of getting the craft knife out:
+Instead of getting the craft knife out:

 This method does not produce as crisp a stencil for wood burning as the craft knife does.
 The melted edges will never be as perfect as the sharp cut of a blade.

-Additionally, if you are producing multiple copies of the same design for stocking a shop or selling at a fair – a template will definitely speed up the process of getting the design onto your chosen blanks.
+Additionally, if you are producing multiple copies of the same design for stocking a shop or selling at a fair – a wood burning template will definitely speed up the process of getting the design onto your chosen blanks.

 Happy stenciling and successful burning.